-We made two assumptions in using this table of fluctuation thresholds: (1) the river flow ranges shown in the left-hand column above were determined based on the mean daily flow, and (2) that the maximum fluctuation (in italics) given in the range of tolerable fluctuations in the right-hand column serves as the daily range threshold ($DR{threshold}$) condition, above which fluctuations become increasingly more unacceptable to river users.
+We made two assumptions in using this table of fluctuation thresholds: (1) the river flow ranges shown in the left-hand column above were determined based on the mean daily flow and (2) that the maximum fluctuation (in italics) given in the range of tolerable fluctuations in the right-hand column serves as the daily range threshold ($DR{threshold}$) condition, above which fluctuations become increasingly more unacceptable to river users.
 At daily fluctuation levels greater than 10,000 cfs, fluctuations are clearly noticeable and have strong adverse effects on river users.

-Fluctuations that are less than or equal to the threshold fluctuation ranges shown in Table B-1 were assigned a value of 1, indicating an optimal condition.
-As daily fluctuations increased above those thresholds, the FI decreased linearly until it reached 0 when fluctuations were at or above
+Fluctuations that are less than or equal to the threshold fluctuation ranges shown in the table above were assigned a value of 1 indicating an optimal condition.
+As daily fluctuations increased above those thresholds, the Fluctuation Index (FI) decreased linearly until it reached 0 when fluctuations were at or above 10,000 cfs.
+The equations used to calculate